-Windmill Hill Primary School is committed to keeping pupils safe by ensuring that visitors to school do not pose a risk to children at our school.
+Windmill Hill Primary is committed to keeping pupils safe by ensuring that visitors to school do not pose a risk to children at our school.
 We therefore ensure that:

-- Visitors to school sign in at the reception and wear identification lanyards to indicate they have done so.
-Visitors who have provided evidence of an enhanced DBS will be provided with a green lanyard.
-All other visitors will be provided with a red lanyard. - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification. - Visitors sign out and remove/hand in their identification when they leave the school.

-- Visitors are made aware of who to speak to if they are worried about a child during their visit and are given a safeguarding leaflet on the first visit to school.
-Posters are displayed around the school to remind all members of the school community of how to share a safeguarding concern. - Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks, and these are accepted and verified by DSL or Headteacher.
+- Visitors to school sign in and wear identification badge to indicate they have done so. - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification. - Visitors sign out and remove/hand in their identification when they leave the school. - Visitors are made aware of who to speak to if they are worried about a child during their visit by reading the information on the signing in screen. - Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks, and these are accepted and verified by DSL or Headteacher.
 If unsupervised they will also be provided with a summary of key safeguarding, behaviour and code of conduct expectations. - Visitors will behave in a way that is compliant with the school's code of conduct. - Visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the Headteacher or DSL. - Visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit. - When there are several visitors to the school at the same time (such as for an assembly etc.) there will be adequate staff supervision of children and visitors.
-A risk assessment will be undertaken if deemed necessary or appropriate. - When visitors are undertaking activities with children, content of the activity will be agreed with the Headteacher or DSL, prior to the visit. - Contractors will be managed in line with the school's Health and Safety Policy
+A risk assessment will be undertaken if deemed necessary or appropriate. - When visitors are undertaking activities with children, content of the activity will be agreed with the Headteacher or DSL, prior to the visit. - Contractors will be managed in line with the school's Health and Safety / Contractors on site policy (adapt as needed)